 Lung cancer can start in the windpipe (trachea), the main airway (bronchus) or the lung tissue.
 Find out about symptoms, risk factors and causes of lung cancer, diagnostic tests, treatment, including surgery, chemotherapy, radiotherapy and biological therapy, likely outcome (prognosis), research and how to cope with lung cancer, including managing breathlessness.

-If you have cancer that has spread to your lungs from somewhere else (secondary cancer), this is not the right section for you.
-You need to find the section relating to where the cancer first started (the primary cancer).
+If you have cancer that has spread to your lungs from somewhere else, this is not the right section for you.
+We have information on secondary lung cancer that will be more suitable.

 Join our forum

 Did you know that Cancer Research UK has an online forum for people affected by cancer?
 Cancer Chat is your space to talk about cancer.

 Read the latest news on lung cancer.

 - News: Cancer and depression – why it matters, and what can be done to help